Peripli/specification/api.md

 The data format for all Service Manager endpoints is [JSON](https://json.org).
 That implies that all strings are Unicode strings.

 The Service Manager deals with date-time values in some places.
 Because JSON lacks a date-time data type, date-time values are encoded as strings, following ISO 8601.
-The only supported date-time format is: `yyyy-mm-ddThh:mm:ss[Z|(+|-)hh:mm]`
+The only supported date-time format is: `yyyy-mm-ddThh:mm:ss.s[Z|(+|-)hh:mm]`

 ### Content Type